The Way of being

 Possibility

-If a concept cannot be realized because of its form, e.g., a person that is blue eyed and not blue eyed, it is impossible in the sense of logical impossibility.
+If a concept cannot be realized because of its form alone, e.g., an object that is both black and not black, it is impossible in the sense of conceptual or logical impossibility.

-If its form alone does not disallow realization, it is possible in the sense of logical possibility.
+If its form alone does not disallow realization, it is possible in the sense of conceptual possibility (hereafter: c-possibility), i.e., logical possibility (L-possibility).

 If from the void, a (logically) possible being did not emerge, that would be a law of the void.